Department of Women, Gender, and Sexuality Graduate Student Handbook

 Annual Review

 The WGSS Department engages in a process of annual evaluations for each graduate student in the program.
 These reviews are intended to give students helpful guidance as they progress through the program.
 Advisors should be giving students ongoing advice and support that both identifies challenges and helps identify sources of support.
 The annual review, in slight contrast, is intended to provide a concise evaluation of students’ progress in the program from a departmental-level viewpoint.
 The annual review focuses on student development in areas of research and professional development.
+Under no circumstances will a student’s performance as a GTA or GRA affect their academic standing.
+If the student’s job performance is an issue, it will be addressed separately from the Annual Review.

 Students’ annual evaluations will be developed based on feedback from their advisor as well as relevant evaluation documents and information from WGSS professors about their performance in four main categories: